Do you want to get a better sense of your financial health now?

 Savings refer to money in the bank, liquid funds, deposits, money markets, and other liquid funds, such as your emergency fund.
-Gross income is your total income source on your budget and includes what you earn, side businesses, bonuses, dividends, and interest income.
+Gross income is your total income source on your budget, including what you earn, side businesses, bonuses, dividends, and interest income.

 Your savings rate should be at least 10% of gross income.
 Savings may be challenging to do when you first start to work.
-As your salary or what you make rises, it should get more comfortable to put money away for savings.
+As your salary or what you make rises, putting money away for savings should get more comfortable.
 A healthy savings ratio of 20% would be a bonus (pardon the pun).

 13. 50-20-30 Budget Ratio

 Harvard Professor, now Senator Elizabeth Warren, is known as a bankruptcy expert.
 Warren popularized this ratio in her book written with her daughter in 2005, “All Your Worth: The Ultimate Lifetime Money Plan.”